 Teacher’s assess children’s phonic and reading progress regularly.
-For those children who require extra support specific phonic interventions are put into place to supplement the daily phonics lesson.
+For those children who require extra support specific support is put into place to supplement the daily phonics lesson.

 The Year 1 phonics screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.
 Year 1 children usually take the phonics screening check in early June.

-Intervention programmes linked to Letters and Sounds are also put into place in Key Stage 2.
+Intervention programmes linked to phonics are also put into place in Key Stage 2.